Upcoming Wine Tours

 Housing

-Our group will stay at the Hyatt Park Mendoza hotel, a 5-star hotel in downtown Mendoza (https://www.hyatt.com/en-US/hotel/argentina/park-hyatt-mendoza-hotel-casino-and-spa/menph), close to numerous restaurants and shops and directly across the street from the largest central city park, Plaza Independencia.
-These comfortable suites have a clean and modern style and feature an oversized work desk, air conditioning, complimentary wi-fi, 49-inch smart TV, safe deposit box and concierge services.
+Our group will stay at the Portal Plaza Suites hotel, a locally owned hotel in downtown Mendoza (https://www.portalplazasuites.com/), close to numerous restaurants and shops and directly across the street from one of the five major parks in the central city (Plaza Chile).
+These comfortable suites have a clean and modern style and feature air conditioning, complimentary wi-fi, safe deposit box and a kitchenette.

 Cost

-The cost of the 9-day program is $3,900/person, excluding airfare, some meals, and incidentals such as souvenirs, toiletries, and groceries.
-Includes lodging based on double occupancy, breakfast every morning at the hotel, nine gourmet group meals outside the hotel, on-site transportation and guide services, and all excursions included in the itinerary).
+The cost of the 9-day program is $3,900/person*, excluding airfare, some meals, and incidentals such as souvenirs, toiletries, and groceries. *Price is subject to change due to the extreme economic circumstances in Argentine.
+Price includes double occupancy lodging, breakfast every morning at the hotel, nine gourmet group meals outside the hotel, on-site transportation and guide services, and all excursions included in the itinerary.
 Single occupancy supplement: $1000.
 Although you may want to eat meals in addition to those provided for in the package, you will likely find yourself well satisfied.

 Deposit: $1000/person due upon registration